 First thing to consider: When you see that someone has won an iPad for $30.00 what that really means is that 3000 bids were placed on that item.
 Each bid is one "cent".
 Each cent purchased at full price on DealDash is 60 cents.
 Those 3,000 bids actually equal $1800 for the company.
 At the Apple Store an iPad 64 with wi-fi costs 699.00.
 That's more than twice the amount of the actual product.
-I'm sure they are buying these products in bulk, thus discounted which equates to probably a larger profit than that for the company.
+I'm sure they are buying these products in bulk, thus discounted which equates to probably an even larger profit.
 The winner has paid whatever they dolled out in "credits" or bids plus shipping.

 If you are looking to buy that 3G Kindle with wi-fi for your sweetie for their birthday, you may think that putting $70 in bids is worth it if you were going to buy it full retail anyway.
 You and a few others may be thinking this.
 Then there are those that are gamblers and are not really concerned with how much they throw into the pot.
 The thrill is in the chance of winning.
 You may get very lucky, come in at the end of someone's budget on an auction and be willing to spend your $70 and win.
 Or you may put $70 into it and lose everything because another player decides to start bidding after you've thrown in your $70 budget.
 Oh but you can buy the product at "retail" value and get your credits back, right?
 Amazon is selling the 3G 6in. screen Kindle with wi-fi for $189.
 If you want to buy it from DealDash, you'll have to pay $289, plus shipping I'm sure.
 If you did decide that you wanted to pay $100 over retail for it, you wouldn't be able to cash your credits back in either.
 You are stuck with the credits you purchased.

-Some people get lucky and are able to win credit packages of 40, 80, 150, 300, or occasionally 800 for perhaps a few dollars (in actual money spent not "cents"), perhaps late at night when not a lot of people are on or if there are a lot of other auctions going on and no on is paying attention or even what seems to be in the middle of a busy time on DealDash.
+Some people get lucky and are able to win credit packages of 40, 80, 150, 300, or occasionally 800 for perhaps a few dollars (in actual money spent not "cents"), perhaps late at night when not a lot of people are on or if there are a lot of other auctions going on and no on is paying attention.
 It can sometimes be random how lucky someone can be.
 I have also had the experience of bidding a high amount on an item and part of my bids were given back or credited to me as I was bidding.
-I'm not quite sure on the rules of this.
+I'm not quite sure on the rule of this.
 Perhaps for every 25 cents I bid I get a portion of it back.
 My theory is that this is a way to drive up the final cost of an item.
-If I'm given credits back, then I suddenly have more to spend on this item and gives the item a longer period of time to be exposed to other players that may just want to to throw a credit or two in, thus increasing their profits.
+If I'm given credits back, then I suddenly have more to spend on this item, giving the item a longer period of time to be exposed to other players that may just want to to throw a credit or two in, thus increasing their profits.
 So if you're a power bidder because you've invested a lot initially or you've won credits disproportionally to the amount the majority of those who play on DealDash spend for credits, then you may have the ability to spend bids like it's water coming out of a faucet and muscle your way into winning whatever you please.
 There are certain players on DealDash that most know not to get involved in a bidding war with because most likely they will not have the bottomless pit of credits these players have.
 It's sort of like communism, some people are hooked up with deals on credits and the majority are stuck with not a lot.

 AMENDMENT AS OF MARCH 2013: